roc-streaming/roc-pulse/README.md

 ### Cross-compilation

-For simple cases, you can do everything automaticaly by specifying just two environment variables:
+For simple cases, you can do everything automatically by specifying just two environment variables:

 ```
 TOOLCHAIN_PREFIX=<...> PULSEAUDIO_VERSION=<...> make